 “Winning friends” was a phrase popularized by Dale Carnegie, and it's one that bothers me.
 It sounds self-serving.
 Friendships aren't won; they're made, organically and honestly.

-It wasn’t until I started reading Carnegie’s secrets in How to Win Friends and Influence People that I finally let my guard down.
-Here are a few:
+But it wasn't until I started reading Carnegie's secrets in How to Win Friends and Influence People that I finally let my guard down.
+Here are a few of his methods:

 - Show genuine interest in someone else.

 - Remember people's names.

 Honesty and sincerity?!
 Man, what a jerk… 😉

 Do you want to know the secret to getting influential people to do stuff for you?

 Put the idea of “getting influential people to do stuff for me” completely out of your mind.
 Instead, try to help people.
 Slay the dragon of insecurity and make bold, but humble, asks: